Code-Institute-Submissions/project02-interactive-frontend/README.md

 ### Deployment
 GitHub is used to host the code and publish the pages.

-A new repository was created in GitHub called: **interactive-front-end-project**
+A new repository was created in GitHub called: **project02-interactive-frontend**

 After a final Git Add and Git commit